 Roller Girl by Victoria Jamieson.
 I myself do not gravitate towards the graphic novel genre, but both my boys love them and my older son though Roller Girl was “awesome.”
 Astrid signs up for roller camp and it is through participating in roller derby that she discovers her inner strength.

 Children of the Longhouse.
-November is Native American Heritage Month, as well as a good time to read a bit more about the American Indians than the fact that some of them attended the first Thanksgiving.
 This is a historical novel narrated in alternating viewpoints between Ohkwa’ri and his twin sister Otsi:stia.
 The siblings are Mohawks living in the 15th century in what would later become upstate New York.
 Ohkwa’ri tells the elders he heard another boy planning activity that would break a peace accord with a neighboring tribe.
 His resentful new enemy plans to get his revenge during a game which is a predecessor of lacrosse.

 The Hero Two Doors Down: Based on the True Story of Friendship Between a Boy and a Baseball Legend by Sharon Robinson.
 8 year old Steve lives in a Jewish neighborhood in Brooklyn.
 Some of community are upset when they hear African-Americans are to be their new neighbors.
 Steve, an ardent baseball fan is elated to discover that his new neighbor is Jackie Robinson!
 A wonderful and thoughtful book about community, friendship and breaking barriers.